 In accordance with Charter School Law, Wis.
 Stat.118.40(3)g2., Charter School shall give preference to: pupils who were enrolled in Charter School in the previous school year; to siblings of pupils who are enrolled in the Charter School and to children of the school's founders, governing board members, and full-time employees, with a limit of such children to no more than 10% of the total enrollment.
-We wish this to be a neighborhood community anchored school first and foremost.
+We wish this to be a community anchored school first and foremost.
 Other students will be added through the Open Enrollment Process.
 As a charter school we ensure that all students enrolled in our school are recorded in Milwaukee Public Schools' student data base.
 We will maintain confidential student records in accordance with state student records law, section 118, 125 of the Wisconsin statutes and the federal educational rights and privacy act (FERPA).20U.S.C.123g

-As-ALBA is a Charter School is a bilingual elementary school that was designed to serve pupils whose first language is Spanish.
+ALBA Charter School is a bilingual elementary school that was designed to serve pupils whose first language is Spanish.
 All students, regardless of first language, are enrolled in the school's bilingual Spanish/English program.
-Charter School is authorized to limit admission to grades 2 through 8th to pupils who have previous Spanish language experience.
-Due to the limited classroom space, families desiring to remain at ALBA for middle school grades will go through a local enrollment application process in fall of 5th grade. so that a maximum of thirty students are enrolled and a waitlist established.
-This application process will validate the student's desire to continue to in bilingual education and deepen their fine arts abilities.
-In the case that more students qualify apply than seats are available, a lottery will be conducted.
+Due to the limited classroom space, families desiring to remain at ALBA for middle school grades will go through a local enrollment application process in fall of 5th grade.
+In the case that more students apply than seats are available, a lottery will be conducted.